impoiler/suresh.im/README.md

 - :mag: SEO Optimized (Link/Card Preview on Sharing)

-## how to use
+## How to use

-You can direclty clone the repo and change the `src/constant/data.ts` file to see the changes in the site. here are the steps to do the same
+You can directly clone the repo and change the src/constant/data.ts file to see the changes on the site.
+Here are the steps to do the same.

 - Clone the repo